Suyashspidy/CustomerSegmentation/README.md

-Certainly!
-Here's a README section for your GitHub repository:

 Customer Segmentation for Ecommerce
 This project aims to segment customers based on their past behavior in order to predict their future purchases in an ecommerce setting.
 Customer segmentation is a crucial aspect of marketing strategy as it helps businesses understand their customer base better and tailor their marketing efforts accordingly.